viadee/vpav_case_study/docs/BusinessRuleTaskChecker.md

 The Business Rule Task Checker processes BPMN models and checks, whether the following conditions apply to Business Rule Tasks:
 - No implementation specified
 - Implementation without its respective reference specified

+If a java class is referenced, the checker returns and forwards the BusinessRuleTask to the JavaDelegateChecker

 ## Assumptions
 ----------------------------------------------